 - Physical street address

-- Name of responsible party and that person’s SSN, ITIN, or EIN
+- Name of responsible party and that person’s SSN or ITIN

 - Type of legal entity